NeXT Computer

 Close up of Maze War, subseqently re-written and evolved while at MIT, Xerox PARC, and here implemented on NeXT.

-A second screen shot of Mathematica, this time, with a 3D plot command creating the wave above.
+One of the most appealing scientific packages of its time, Mathematica implemented on NeXT enabled A second screen shot of Mathematica, this time, with a 3D plot command creating the wave above.
+This final example shows computing Pi to 1000 digits, and two algebraic simplifications.

 Work in process of restoring a NeXT cube, Sherwin Williams was able to mix up the original paint based